lisenkovkv/neuroscience/README.md

 # Devices

 [OpenBCI](https://openbci.com/).
 Open Source Brain-Computer Interfaces.

+[Icibici](https://icibici.github.io/site/) is a hardware / software platform born with the intention of Developing an EEG under £20.

 # Books
 [The NeuroGeneration](https://www.amazon.com/NeuroGeneration-Brain-Enhancement-Revolutionizing-Think-ebook-dp-B07QMDKVJJ/dp/B07QMDKVJJ/ref=mt_kindle).
 In The NeuroGeneration, award-winning inventor Tan Le explores exciting advancements in brain science and neurotechnology that are revolutionizing the way we think, work, and heal.